Representation formula for symmetric symplectic capacity and applications: Proof of Theorem

-By modifying parts of the proof of Proposition~1.12 in \cite{Kr15} we get \begin{proposition} Let $K\subset\mathbb{R}^{2n}$ be a $\tau_0$-invariant bounded convex domain containing $0$.
-Let $U$ be an open neighborhood of $K$.
+\begin{proposition} Let $K\subset\mathbb{R}^{2n}$ be a $\tau_0$-invariant bounded convex domain containing $0$, and let $U$ be an open neighborhood of $K$.
 Then there exists a bounded $\tau_0$-invariant and strictly convex body $K'$ with smooth boundary such that $K\subset K'\subset U$. \end{proposition}